Schools of Character Applications

 - If YES – How has the Forum influenced your school’s character education program?

 - Describe your accomplishments in each of the 11 Principles.
 Note that each principle has three or four “scoring items.”
 Include specific, illustrative examples and insert artifacts that address the scoring items.
 Keep in mind that to receive a score of 4 on an item, you must show evidence of all the key indicators of exemplary practice described under each scoring item.
 Refer to the 11 Principles document.
+Download a FREE Introductory Guide to the 11 Principles of Character.

 Tip: Many Schools of Character report that their teams used the following strategy: They put large sheets of newsprint around the room – one for each of the 11 Principles.
 They then asked each member of their broad stakeholder group to write activities or strategies that they knew were happening in the school that fit under each of the principles.
 This method of brainstorming gave the application writers a list of possible strategies to write about for each principle.
 Watch a short video of an NSOC Principal talking the benefits of this strategy.